Call us at 1-855-ROOFMAXX

 tailpipes on snowy roofs

 When snow piles up on the roof, many homeowners think the problem will take care of itself.
-Although that is sometimes the case, there are other times when excessive snow buildup leads to major roof damage, such as leaks, ice dams, or even causing the roof to cave in.
+Although that’s sometimes the case, there are other times when excessive snow buildup leads to significant roof damage, such as leaks, ice dams, or even causing the roof to cave in.

-You can avoid these problems by knowing the maximum weight your roof can support.
-(When it comes to snow, most roofs can handle about 20 pounds per square foot.)
-Then it’s time to calculate how much snow is actually on your roof.
+You can avoid these winter roof problems by knowing the maximum weight your roof can support.
+(Regarding snow, most roofs can handle about 20 pounds per square foot.)
+Then, it’s time to calculate how much snow is on your roof.

 You can determine the snow load on your roof using a household measuring tape and some simple calculations.
-Keep in mind:
+Keep the following in mind:

 • 10 inches of fresh snow = 5 lbs per square foot